chanzuckerberg/cellxgene/docs/faq.md

 - `.obs` and `.var` annotations are use to extract metadata for filtering
 - `.X` is used to display expression (histograms, scatterplot & colorscale) and to compute differential expression
-- `.obsm` is used for layout.
+- `.obsm` is used for embedding(s).
 If an embedding has more than two components, the first two will be used for visualization.

 #### I have a BIG dataset - how can I make cellxgene run as fast as possible?